We currently support the following Social media platforms (as of November 2023).

 Facebook (image embeds)

 What metrics do you collect?

 It'll depend on the type of post.
-If you upload a URL from any of the above platforms, we'll collect the account's audiences (Followers, Subscribers) and engagements (likes, comments, views, plays etc).
+If you upload a URL from any of the below platforms, we'll collect the account's audiences (Followers, Subscribers) and engagements (likes, comments, views, plays etc).
 Here's a list of the metrics we can collect from each platform (where available).

 Here's a screenshot of an Instagram post, where we've collected followers, views and engagements (likes and comments).

 Do the metrics update automatically after I've imported a Social clip?